Appliances typically include components requiring a particular connection to a power source, such as a specific phase arrangement for

 Although the electrical connection described above is effective, manufacturers strive to provide quicker and easier ways to connect power cords to appliances, such as food waste disposers.
 It is desirable to have a power cord connection that can be easily performed without requiring special tools, a number of steps, or considerable effort.
 In addition, it is desirable to have a power cord connection that grounds a frame of the appliance without a traditional fastener, such as ring terminal 19 and screw 37.

-The plug is connected to an end of the power cord.
+power cord.
 In one embodiment, the plug houses push-in terminals, which are electrically connected to first and second wires of the power cord.A first portion of the plug defines openings to receive leads from the disposer, which electrically connect to the push-in terminals housed in the plug.
 The portion positions through an aperture defined in a metal portion or lower end frame of the disposer.A second portion of the plug is connected to the cord and defines a shoulder with the first portion.
 A conductive ring is disposed on the shoulder and is electrically connected to the ground wire of the power cord.
 The conductive ring contacts the metal frame of the disposer.